 Microscopy Courses

-Description: The HCBI Tissue Clearing Workshop is a 3 day intensive course covering all aspects of Tissue Clearing.
-Each day consists of morning lectures, followed by hands on wet-lab or microscopy experimentation in the afternoon.
+Description: The HCBI Tissue Clearing Workshop is a 3-day intensive course covering all aspects of Tissue Clearing.
+Each day consists of morning lectures and hands-on wet lab or microscopy experimentation in the afternoon.
 In addition, evening social events allow time for networking with colleagues.
 This course is limited to 40 attendees.

 Website: https://hcbi.fas.harvard.edu/tcw2024